 PROJECT FINANCING PROCEDURE

-Once the client accepts our T&C, he signs and returns it to us.
-We then send the “CLIENT AGREEMENT” draft to be filled, signed, notarized and returned to us.
+2. Once the client accepts the T&C, he signs it and returns to us.
+We then send to the “CLIENT AGREEMENT” draft to be filled, signed, notarized and returned to us.

-We send a copy of the executed copy of the CLIENT AGREEMENT duly countersigned by us.
+3. We then send a copy of the executed copy of the CLIENT AGREEMENT duly countersigned by us.

-Once we receive the above, we send the client the First Evaluation Report of the project.
+5. Once receipt of the above is confirmed, we send the client the detailed evaluation report of the project in about two to three weeks.
 Depending on the evaluation report, the client might be required to furnish additional information relating to his company and his project(s).
-If the Business Plan submitted by the client falls short of the industry standard, our team will assist the client by suggesting how to bring it to a standard widely accepted by project lenders/ investors.
-This assistance, however, is provided at an extra cost to the client and such cost is specific to the project.
+If the Business Plan submitted by the client falls short of the industry standard, our team will assist the client by suggesting how to bring it to a standard widely accepted by the lenders/ investors.
+This assistance, however, is provided at an extra cost to the client and is specific to the project.

-Next will be a round of video conferencing between the client and our expert project finance team to finalize the submissions to actual project lenders/investors.
+6. Next will be a Video conferencing with the client to finalize the submissions to actual lenders/investors.

-Once project lenders / investors firm up, a Term Sheet will be released based on the submission of the Business Plan.
+7. Once lender/ investor firms up, a Term Sheet will be released based on the submission of the Business Plan.
 Term Sheets are project specific and hence there is no general format.

-Upon acceptance of the Term Sheet by the client, a due diligence will be conducted by the project lenders/investors at their own costs (Please note, a big loan/investment size cannot be fulfilled by a single lending/ investment source alone.
-There will be multiple project lenders/ investors involved and we might undertake a Loan / Equity syndication process at an additional cost to the client)
+8. Upon acceptance of the Term Sheet by the client, a due diligence will be conducted by the lenders at their own costs (Please note, a big loan/investment size cannot be fulfilled by a single lending source alone.
+There will be multiple lenders/ investors involved and we might undertake a Loan / Equity syndication process at an additional cost to the client)

 Important To Note:

-We do not delegate executive time to an inquiry until your project, as expressed in your fully completed Project Finance Application form, has been thoroughly evaluated by our analysts.
+2. We do not delegate executive time to an inquiry until your project, as expressed in your fully completed Project Finance Application form (available on request), has been thoroughly evaluated by our analysts.

-We do not finance projects valued at less than $5,000,000.00 (United States Dollars five million), we do not finance acquisitions and we don't finance projects in countries mentioned in this Restricted Nations list
+5. We do not finance projects valued at less than $5,000,000.00 (United States Dollars five million), we do not finance acquisitions and we do not finance projects in countries mentioned in this Restricted Nations list

 Under the funding procedure, the Applicant may be asked to submit the following (but not limited to) documents relating to the project that is seeking project finance: